gisquick/gisquick-doc/_sources/user-manual/other.rst.txt

 * Jáchym Čepický

 Major Gisquick 2 update (spring 2020).
-Documentation was updated within the subject **Free software GIS** at **Czech Technical University** in Prague by Josef Münzberger, Svetlana Usik and Zuzana Vaňková.
+Documentation was updated within the subject Free software GIS at Czech Technical University in Prague by Josef Münzberger, Svetlana Usik and Zuzana Vaňková in 2020.
 Language corrections done by Ondřej Pešek.
 Additional updates were made by František Mužík in 2021.

+Major Gisquick 3 update (spring 2023).
+Documentation was updated within the subject Free software GIS at Czech Technical University in Prague by Jakub Snopl, Tatana Blahova and Dennis Dvorak in 2023.